alexdglover/alexdglover.github.io/_posts/2012-11-04-simple-page-of-posts-solution-for-wordpress.md

 <p>Here's a quick preview of what the 'page of posts' code looks like, but obviously aspects of this will be very different based on the theme that you are using.</p>
 <p><a href="http://alexdglover.files.wordpress.com/2012/11/page_of_posts_screenshot.png"><img class="aligncenter size-full wp-image-152" title="page_of_posts_screenshot" alt="" src="{{ site.baseurl }}/assets/page_of_posts_screenshot.png" width="595" height="477" /></a></p>
-<p>You can check out the full page and see the code in action at <a href="http://www.makeadifferencewisconsin.org/investment-conference/past-conferences">http://www.makeadifferencewisconsin.org/investment-conference/past-conferences</a></p>